tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-management/aepmessaging.md

 ### Adobe Experience Platform

 * Schema / Datasets
-  * Individual profile, experience event and multi-entity schemas are configured in AEP based on customer supplied data
+  * Individual profile, experience event and multi-entity schemas are configured in Experience Platform based on customer supplied data
   * Campaign schemas are created for all of the following: broadLog / trackingLog / non-deliverable addresses / profile preferences (optional)
   * Dataset labels are added for governance
   * Policies are created for enforcing governance on destination